 There are two large gardens which are a true delight and treat.
 They are one block from each other with very easy parking for visitors at each location.
 They each have many rooms within which will beckon the visitor.
 As you meander socially distanced, you will discover their distinctness and charm.
 You will look up at their surrounding mature trees and shrubs which bring much grounding and awe, and allow the visitor to imagine what time was like 150+ years ago.

 Our delightful gardens will have a lovely array of Spring flowers and flowering shrubs to enchant you.
 We encourage you to take pictures, smile, laugh, and chortle as Elizabeth Barrett Browning would have done secretly beneath her handkerchief, and most importantly: -- to allow yourself to breathe out…

-Tour tickets are $30 until May 1st and can be purchased online here on our website through PayPal.
+Tour tickets are $30 until May 1st and can be purchased online here by clicking the Buy Now button above through PayPal.
 Tickets purchased May 2nd until the day of the event will be $35.

 On the day of the event, ticket holders and those purchasing tickets (by cash or check) will go to our Tour Pickup Spot which will be in the driveway of a private home just off of Churton St in downtown Hillsborough.
 The Tour Pickup Spot address is for a private home at 404 N Churton St in Hillsborough, but the driveway is off of East Union Street.
 At the Tour Pickup Spot guests will receive their event wristband and the tour guide booklet with a map of the garden locations.
 The event wristbands are your admittance to the gardens on the tour.
 The hours for the Tour Pickup Spot are Saturday, May 8, from 10-4; Friday, May 14, from 10-4; and on the day of the event, Saturday, May 15, from 8-3.